MDAnalysis/mdanalysis/AI_POLICY.md

 Any failures to comply with this policy should be reported to the MDAnalysis core developers.
 The core developers may enforce this policy through a range of actions, which may include restricting or banning individuals from future contributions.

-There is a zero tolerance policy for intentially failing to disclose or misrepresenting the extent of AI usage.
+There is a zero tolerance policy for intentionally failing to disclose or misrepresenting the extent of AI usage.

 ## Acknowledgements